patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/05-auto-tagging-images.markdown

 ## Additional Auto-tagging Providers [](id=additional-auto-tagging-providers)

-TensorFlow is the default image auto-tagging provider.
-Liferay DXP, however, contains two additional such providers.
+TensorFlow is the default image auto-tagging provider. @product@, however, contains two additional such providers.
 You can configure them in the same places that you configure the TensorFlow provider, as the previous sections
 describe: